Pet allergy

 Allergies occur when your immune system reacts to a foreign substance such as pollen, mold or pet dander.

-Your immune system produces proteins known as antibodies.
+Your immune system makes proteins known as antibodies.
 These antibodies protect you from unwanted invaders that could make you sick or cause an infection.
-When you have allergies, your immune system makes antibodies that identify your particular allergen as something harmful, even though it isn't.
+When you have allergies, your immune system makes antibodies that identify your allergen as something harmful, even though it isn't.

-When you inhale the allergen or come into contact with it, your immune system responds and produces an inflammatory response in your nasal passages or lungs.
-Prolonged or regular exposure to the allergen can cause the ongoing (chronic) airway inflammation associated with asthma.
+When you come in contact with the allergen, your immune system responds and causes swelling in your nasal passages or lungs.
+Exposure to the allergen can cause the long-lasting airway swelling associated with asthma.

 Cats and dogs

-Allergens from cats and dogs are found in skin cells the animals shed (dander), as well as in their saliva, urine and sweat and on their fur.
-Dander is a particular problem because it is very small and can remain airborne for long periods of time with the slightest bit of air circulation.
+Allergens from cats and dogs are found in their dander, saliva, urine and sweat and on their fur.
+Dander is a particular problem because it is very small.
+It can remain airborne for long periods of time with the slightest bit of air circulation.
 It also collects easily in upholstered furniture and sticks to your clothes.

 Pet saliva can stick to carpets, bedding, furniture and clothing.
 Dried saliva can become airborne.